Jiawei-Fu/academic_website/content/courses/_index.md

   image: ''
 ---

-At New York University, my teaching experience has been exceptionally diverse.
-I have served as a teaching assistant for seven different courses.
-I consistently received high ratings from students across all courses, with an average of 4.62/5.
+At New York University, I have served as a teaching assistant for seven different courses, with an average of 4.62/5.

 ## Ph.D.
 Level